Approximation systems: Transformations of approximation systems

-It is also possible to transform the AS by a linear transformation of the first argument of the $f_i$, as is formulated in the following Proposition.
-Its proof boils down to just a straightforward calculation like in the proof of Proposition \ref{CoorTran}.
+It is also possible to transform the AS by linear transformations of the second argument of the $f_i$, as is formulated in the following Proposition.
+Its proof boils down to just a straightforward calculation like in the proof of Proposition \ref{Tran}.